Meet our amazing team of staff who are working to bring our vision to life!

 Silke Göbel

-Challenge Lead, Reader – Psychology
+Challenge Lead, Professor – Psychology

 At CEML Silke leads Challenge 2 and contributes to Challenge 1.